 When carnivores eat a species-appropriate diet, they are eating exactly what they were designed for: raw meat, bones, and organs/glands.
 They evolved to get their fiber through the fur and feathers of their prey (not, as many believe, through canned pumpkin).
 Their prey may have some vegetable material in their stomach which the carnivore may or may not consume (in many instances, they may shake the stomach out before eating it, but not always).
 However, if they do end up consuming the plant material that was in the stomach of their prey, it has been broken down already.
 Their internal systems don’t have to do the work of breaking it down.
 Also, it is a small percentage of the overall food intake, and certainly not anything that their bodies rely on to meet nutritional needs.

 Remember, they are different than us

 Because we are omnivores, and because we have been conditioned as a society to eat processed foods, there has been a big push to eat raw, natural food.
 This is wonderful for us as people, but much of the thinking has spilled over onto how we feed our pets.
 We know that when we eat spinach or broccoli or pineapple, or any of a multitude of other fruits and vegetables, that we are consuming food that is healthy and nutritious.
 And of course, we want to share those same benefits with our pets.
 However, we forget that they are not omnivores like we are.
 They are carnivores, and that means that they rely on meat, bones, organs, and glands for their nutrients.

-Providing our dogs with a species-appropriate diet will go a long way towards giving their bodies the support they need to survive and thrive.
-The key here is “species-appropriate”—we should focus on giving them what is appropriate for their particular species rather than what is appropriate for our species.
+Feeding a species-appropriate diet goes a long way towards giving them what they need to thrive.
+The key here is “species-appropriate.”
+We should give them what’s appropriate for them, not for us.
 After all, while most of us consider our dogs to be part of our family, they are not the same as we are.
 In loving our pets, we should honor their nature, even if it is different than ours.